The Marriage Plot: Development

 Eugenides began the novel after the publication of his novel Middlesex.
 He intended to write a “more tightly dramatized” novel than Middlesex, taking place over a year or several years, rather than 70.
 Originally, the plot concerned a debutante party, or a large family reunion, but after writing about the arrival of a daughter Madeleine to the party, he changed the plot to focus on her and her education.

 Certain aspects of the novel are autobiographical.
 Mitchell, like Eugenides, is Greek, was raised in Detroit, carried a briefcase in college, and traveled to India after his graduation.
 Eugenides has said that certain traits of Madeleine and Leonard are also drawn from his experience and personality.
 Eugenides chose to set the novel at Brown, his alma mater, after choosing not to set it at a fictional college, saying that it would have been "too much trouble for what it was worth".

 There is some debate as to whether the character Leonard is based on the author David Foster Wallace.
 Although Eugenides and Wallace were not friends, both were acquainted with Jonathan Franzen.
 Critics have pointed out that both Leonard and Wallace wear a bandana, have long hair, chew tobacco, study philosophy, and struggled with mental illness.
 Furthermore, both the character and Wallace had an interest in time and the passage of time and at least some of Leonard's dialogue appears to have been directly lifted from an article about Wallace.
 Eugenides has denied that the character is based on Wallace and cited two inspirations for the bandana: that the practice was fairly common among his friends at Brown, and that he was basing Leonard off of "Guns N' Roses and heavy metal guys".

 Literary connections

-An oft-quoted work in the novel, particularly by Madeleine, is Roland Barthes' seminal work A Lover's Discourse: Fragments.
+An oft-quoted work in the novel, particularly by Madeleine, is Roland Barthes' 1977 book A Lover's Discourse: Fragments.